 An SSD works by using a series of interconnected memory chips to store data in a process known as flash memory.
 These memory chips are made up of high-performance NAND flash memory, which allows for fast and efficient read and write operations.

 When a file is saved to an SSD, the data is broken down into small blocks and written to the available memory cells on the chip.
 When a user requests to access the file, the SSD retrieves the data from the memory chips and sends it to the computer’s processor for use.
-To use an SSD, you will need to connect it to your computer using a compatible interface, such as SATA, NVMe, or PCIe.
+To use an SSD, you will need to connect it to your computer using a compatible interface, such as SATA drive, NVMe, or PCIe.

 Once connected, you can use it like any other storage device, saving files and installing applications as you normally would.
 However, it is important to note that SSDs have a finite lifespan and can only be written to a certain number of times before they wear out.